mariotoffia/FluentDocker/README.md

 # FluentDocker

 This library enables `docker` and `docker-compose` interactions usinga _Fluent API_.
 It is supported on Linux, Windows and Mac.
-It also has support for the legazy `docker-machine` interactions.
+It also has support for the legacy `docker-machine` interactions.

 **Sample Fluent API usage**
 ```cs